Call Today to Get Started With Your Visa!

 Can T Visa Holders Work in the United States?

-T visa holders who are the actual victim of human trafficking will receive an Employment Authorization Document (EAD), otherwise known as a work permit, at the same time their visa is approved.
+T visa holders who are the actual victims of human trafficking will receive an Employment Authorization Document (EAD), otherwise known as a work permit, at the same time their visa is approved.
 There is no need for T visa holders to apply for an Employment Authorization Document.

 Family members of T visa holders, however, must file Form I-765, Application for Employment Authorization in order to receive a work permit.
 Family members must be living in the United States in order to qualify for the employment authorization application.
 A work permit will not be issued to family members who are not in the United States.

-For How Long is a T Visa Valid?
+For How Long Is a T Visa Valid?

 Generally, the T visa is valid for 4 years.
 The T visa holder may apply for an extension of the visa before the end of the 4 year period by filing Form I-539, Application to Extend/Change Nonimmigrant Status.